Patagopelta

-Patagopelta (meaning "Patagonian shield") is an extinct genus of nodosaurine dinosaur from the Late Cretaceous (upper Campanian–lower Maastrichtian) Allen Formation of Argentina.
+Patagopelta (meaning "Patagonian shield") is an extinct genus of ankylosaurian dinosaur from the Late Cretaceous (upper Campanian–lower Maastrichtian) Allen Formation of Argentina.
 The genus contains a single species, P. cristata, known from a partial skeleton.
+While originally described as a nodosaurine, later discoveries provided support for parankylosaurian affinities for the taxon.
 Patagopelta is a very small ankylosaur, comparable in size to the dwarf nodosaurid Struthiosaurus, about 2 m long.

 Discovery and naming

 The Patagopelta fossil material was found in sediments of the Allen Formation (Salitral Moreno locality) near General Roca, Río Negro Province, Argentina.
 This locality is dated to the upper Campanian to lower Maastrichtian ages of the Late Cretaceous period.
 The first remains were described in 1996 and often appeared in the literature as the "Argentinian ankylosaur".
 The fossil material consists of various osteoderms, a tooth, dorsal and caudal vertebrae, and femora.
 The Patagopelta holotype specimen, MPCA-SM-78, is represented by a cervical half-ring element.

 New remains described in 2022 allowed Patagopelta cristata to be described as a new genus and species of nodosaurine dinosaurs by Facundo Riguetti, Xabier Pereda-Suberbiola, Denis Ponce, Leonardo Salgado, Sebastián Apesteguía, Sebastián Rozadilla, and Victoria Arbour.
 The generic name, "Patagopelta", is derived from "Patago", a reference to the discovery of the taxon in Argentinian Patagonia, and the Greek word "pelta", meaning "shield".
 The specific name, "cristata", means "crested" in Latin, referring to the large crests on its cervical osteoderms and femur.